 When I have an allotted amount to spend in a budget category, it’s gone in the first week.
 Then later, when I need it, I have to pull from another category.
-So instead of feeling defeated, I plan when and where I’m going to spend my money.
+So instead of feeling defeated, I use my budget template to plan when and where I’m going to spend my money.

 Coffee is a big impulse buy for me.
 Instead of buying five lattes at the beginning or end of the month, I pick the days I want them.
 One month I decided to work from a coffee shop on Thursdays, so I only bought a latte on Thursdays while I was working.